mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 The main idea is that multi-head attention allows the model to look at the sequence from several perspectives at the same time.
 Each head can learn a different way of comparing tokens and extracting contextual information.

-For the rest of the Transformer block, we denote the output of multi-head attention by
+For the rest of the Transformer block, we denote the output of multi-head attention by:

 $$
 \widetilde{H}